desmos-labs/introduction/readme.md

 ### Fundraisers

-60% of the initial supply will be distributed throught three rounds of private fundraisers (through simple agreement for future tokens, “SAFT”) before mainnet launch.
+60% of the initial supply will be distributed through three rounds of private fundraisers (through simple agreement for future tokens, “SAFT”) before mainnet launch.

 #### First round (20%):

-We target to raise USD1 million at USD5 million valuation cap.
+We target to raise USD 1 million at USD 5 million valuation cap.
 This round is strictly invited-only.
 The target SAFT buyers are the experienced and engaged validators and investors on Cosmos ecosystem chains.

 #### Second round (20%):